 WHY YOU MIGHT SIMPLY ACCEPT A PCN ALLERGY HISTORY

-Ten percent of the U.S. population reports an allergy to penicillin and derivatives—one of the most commonly reported drug allergies.1 Allergic reactions to drugs are distinct immune reactions mediated by drug-specific immunoglobulin E (IgE) that are potentially life-threatening.
+Ten percent of the population in the United States reports an allergy to penicillin and derivatives—one of the most commonly reported drug allergies.1 Allergic reactions to drugs are distinct immune reactions mediated by drug-specific immunoglobulin E (IgE) that are potentially life-threatening.
 Specifically these allergic reactions are called IgE-mediated, type 1 hypersensitivity reactions which are characterized by hives; itching; flushing; tissue swelling, especially in areas of the face and neck; bronchospasm; and gastrointestinal (GI) symptoms, including cramping and diarrhea.
 Head and neck swelling can quickly result in airway compromise.
 Profound fluid extravasation and release of mediators from mast cells and basophils can rapidly drop blood pressure.
 Anaphylaxis requires rapid intervention to prevent severe complications and death.
 Given the life-threatening consequences of anaphylaxis, a cautious approach before administering PCN to PCN-allergic patients is mandatory.

 WHY YOU SHOULD QUESTION A REPORTED PCN ALLERGY